 - Reductions and NP-completeness (chapter 8): 1 (reducible or not),

 2 (diversity), 3 (qualified counselors), 5 (hitting set), 6 (monotone SAT),

 - DAGs (chapter 3): 3 (order or cycle), 12 (consistent historical data)

 - Proving some graph properties (chapter 3): 5 (number of nodes in a tree),

 7 (high degree implies connectivity),

 Times and Places

-The course material consists of parts of the textbook
+The course follows selected parts of the textbook

 Jon Kleinberg, Eva Tardos: Algorithm Design.